More on the inevitable growth crowd

 City Commissioner seat #1

 Amanda Fritz.
 Transit nerd Chris Smith would turn the city into one big Pearl district he could.
 Charles Lewis?
 Meh.
 Not impressed.
 He seems quite angry, and quite willing to use his non-profit as a platform to jump into a higher-paying job.
 (Of course it’s all for the good of the children!)
 Jeff Bissonnette?
 Nice guy.
 Doesn’t have a chance.
 Mike Fahey?
 Grumpy old man; not running a serious campaign.
-John Brannam?
+John Branam?
 His campaign seems to be a jobs program for unemployed alt-weekly editors.

 City Commissioner seat #2